Upside-Down-Collective/dots-game/README.md

 ### Dockerfile
-Docker image is based on [Node version 16](https://hub.docker.com/_/node).
-It contains of instructions to copy all of project's files into work directory (except those excluded in .dockerignore).
-At the end, dependencies are installed using `npm install`.
+This Docker image is based on [Node version 16](https://hub.docker.com/_/node).
+It contains of instructions to copy all of project's files into the work directory (except those excluded in `.dockerignore`).
+At the end, all dependencies are installed using `npm install`.

 ### docker-compose.yml
-Version 3.3 is used for the compose file.
+*Version 3.3* is used for the compose file.
 Most of the container's behaviour is set in `docker-compose.yml` intead of `Dockerfile` in favour of customasibility, although there are some things worth keeping in mind:
 * Only host port, not container port should be changed.
-It could be for example: `- "4200:5001"` or `- "2137:5001"`, but not `- "5001:5004"`, because server in NodeJS runs on port 5001. **But it can be changed too, if you know how to.**
+It could be for example: `"4200:5001"` or `"2137:5001"`, but not `"5001:5004"`, because server in *NodeJS* runs on port `5001`. **But it can be changed too, if you know how to.**
-* If virtual network (or IP address assigned to container) created by `docker-compose.yml` is already present on your computer, then you can adjust subnet, for example istead of `- subnet: "172.21.1.0/24"` it could be `- subnet: "172.21.3.0/24"`.
+* If virtual network (or an IP address assigned to container) created by `docker-compose.yml` is already present on your computer, then you can adjust subnet, for example istead of `subnet: "172.21.1.0/24"` it could be `subnet: "172.21.3.0/24"`.
-You can also make this container use *dynamic IP address*, just delete these lines:
+You can also make this container use a *dynamic IP address*, just delete these lines:
 ``` yml
 networks:
       dots-game_network: